haroldwinslow/hw-blog/posts/gcfl.md

 * Cook a meal for 8 people.
 Fix something broken around the house.
 * Make something beautiful and put it on display.
 Make something functional and use it.
 * Mediate a conflict.
 Persuade someone of a view they're initially skeptical of.
 Present on a mundane topic to a group of people.

+Remember: fitness is the ability to tolerate and generate extremes, both physically and mentally.
+If you find yourself gravitating to tamer environments with fewer stressors, that is a a sign you are losing GCFL.